 The constitution provides for freedom of thought and religion, including the freedom to change one’s religion or belief either alone or in community with others, both in public and in private, and to manifest and propagate one’s religion or belief in worship.
 It prohibits discrimination based on belief.
 The constitution provides that rights and freedoms are protected to the extent they do not “prejudice the rights and freedoms of others.”

-A law criminalizing Obeah and Myalism, religious practices with West African influences, remains in effect, with possible imprisonment of up to 12 months for practicing or consulting a practitioner of Obeah or Myalism.
-Authorities have rarely enforced the law since the country became independent in 1962, and there were no reported arrests or prosecutions of Obeah practitioners during the year.
+A law criminalizing Obeah and Myalism, religious practices with West African influences, remains in effect.
+Potential punishment for practicing Obeah and Myalism includes imprisonment of up to 12 months.
+Authorities have rarely enforced the law since the country became independent in 1962.

 Alternatively groups may petition the parliament to be incorporated by parliamentary act.
 Such groups receive similar benefits to those incorporating through the Companies Office, but parliament does not require annual reports or regulate the organizations it incorporates.

-Foreign religious workers traveling to the country to perform religious work, like all foreign visitors, require an entry visa.
+Foreign religious workers traveling to the country to perform religious work, as is the case with all foreign visitors, require an entry visa.
 The entry visa may be obtained upon arrival or in advance, depending on the nationality of the traveler and the length of stay.
 Religious workers, regardless of affiliation, who visit the country to work with a religious organization, require a work permit from the Ministry of Labor and Social Security.

 The country is a party to the International Covenant on Civil and Political Rights.

-Rastafarians continued to state their religious opposition to immunization, a requirement for children to register and attend school; however, according to Rastafarian sources, most Rastafarian students could obtain a doctor’s note excusing them from the required immunizations.
-A Supreme Court case challenging the immunization requirement remained pending.
+Rastafarians continued to state their religious opposition to immunization, a requirement for children to register and attend school and part of the government’s stated campaign to reduce the resurgence of many communicable diseases in the country.
+According to Rastafarian sources, however, most Rastafarian students could obtain a doctor’s note excusing them from the required immunizations.
 Rastafarians also stated discrimination against Rastafarian children at schools was very rare and generally occurred only in rural areas.